topihenrik/blog-front/README.md

 ## What actions can be done?
 * Create account
 * View account information
-* Edit account information
+* YourStories account information
 * Delete account
 * View posts
 * View specific post and its comments
-* Edit own posts and comments
+* YourStories own posts and comments
 * Delete own posts and comments

 ## What was utilized?